denten-books/plain-text/2-chapter.md

 # Chapter 2: Transparency

-WYSINAWYG (What You See Is Not Always What You Get)

 I do not trust the text appearing before my eyes.
 Wendy Hui Kyong Chun calls magnetic storage the "enduring ephemeral," which "creates unforeseen